igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 measurements, indeed both client and server needs to cooperate.

 Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding some dedicated measurement bits to the clear portion of the transport protocol headers.
-These bits can be added to an unencrypted portion of a transport-layer header, e.g. UDP surplus space (see {{UDP-OPTIONS}} and
+These bits can be added to an unencrypted portion of a transport-layer header, e.g. UDP surplus space (see
-{{UDP-SURPLUS}}) or reserved bits in a QUIC v1 header, as already done with the latency Spin bit (see Section 17.4 of {{QUIC-TRANSPORT}}).
+{{UDP-OPTIONS}} and {{UDP-SURPLUS}}) or reserved bits in a QUIC v1 header, as already done with the latency Spin bit (see Section 17.4 of
+{{QUIC-TRANSPORT}}).
+Note that this document does not recommend the use of any specific bits, as these would need to be chosen by the specific protocol implementations (see {{applications}}).

 The Spin bit, Delay bit and loss bits explained in this document are inspired by
 {{AltMark}}, {{QUIC-MANAGEABILITY}}, {{QUIC-SPIN}}, {{?I-D.trammell-tsvwg-spin}}